Skip to main content

 Transmembrane (Integral) Proteins

-These proteins pass through the membrane either one in one pass, usually with a single alpha-helix or many membrane-spanning helices.
+These proteins pass through the membrane either in a single pass, usually with a single alpha-helix, or in multiple passes, with many membrane-spanning helices.
 For example, G protein-coupled receptors, often called serpentine receptors, cross the membrane seven times.
-There are three types based on the number of types the protein crosses the membrane and the type of secondary structure used in crossing: biotopic (single pass), alpha-helical polytopic, and beta-barrel.
+There are three types based on the number of times the protein crosses the membrane and the type of secondary structure used in crossing: biotopic (single pass), alpha-helical polytopic, and beta-barrel.
 These proteins are found in all types of membranes and have many types of functions, from receptors, receptor ligands, structural, adhesion, transport, gene regulation, and transport.

 Transmembrane Biotopic - Single Pass Proteins

-• Type II: N-terminal intracellular and with the transmembrane domain close to the N-terminus
+• Type II: N-terminal intracellular, with the transmembrane domain close to the N-terminus

 • Type III: N-terminus extracellular and no signal sequence in precursor protein